MateoGitIt/Calidad-del-Aire-CSV/README.md

 # Environmental-functionality

 This repository stores programs that can be useful environmentally-wise.
-For instance if you want to check the air quality of a city you can do it by accesing aqicn.org website API, and if you want to distribute that information to your employees, community or family members through SMS messages, you can do through a Twilio API.
+For instance, if you want to check the air quality of a city you can do it by accessing aqicn.org website API, and if you want to distribute that information to your employees, community or family members through SMS messages, you can do through a Twilio API.

 Different types of environmental oriented programs will be upload it as well as regularly improved.